Canada Border Services Agency: Arming officers

 The sidearm of choice is the Beretta Px4 Storm.

 Implementation

 In August 2006, Prime Minister Stephen Harper announced that arming BSOs would begin in early 2007 and would continue through 2016, marking the 10-year strategy.
-The arming of officers at Ports of Entry (POEs) across Canada was conducted systematically, with ports that were considered the busiest and/or most dangerous to be completed first.
-Some of the first officers to be armed were those working at Ontario's Windsor-Detroit POE, the busiest highway port of entry in Canada.
+Arming of officers at Ports of Entry (POEs) across Canada was conducted systematically, with ports that were considered the busiest and/or most dangerous to be completed first.
+The first officers to be armed were those working at Ontario's Windsor-Detroit POE, the busiest highway port of entry in Canada.

-As of 2019, Border Services Officers at all POEs are issued duty firearms.
-However, BSOs working within major airport terminals are not authorized to be armed and must instead store and lock their firearms.
+As of 2019, Border Services Officers at all POEs were issued firearms.
+However, BSOs working within major airport terminals are not authorized to be armed and must instead store and lock their firearms after finishing their duty.

 2021 strike

 In August 2021, around 8,500 employees of the Agency represented by the Public Service Alliance of Canada and the Customs and Immigration Union went on a work-to-rule strike, just days before COVID-19 restrictions on crossing the Canada–United States border were due to be eased.
 Having been without a collective bargaining agreement since 2018, the demands of the strike were an increase in salaries to reach equality with other law enforcement officials in Canada, increased protections against harassment and discrimination, as well as the implementation of a policy to allow non-uniformed officials to work from home.
 An agreement was reached between the workers and the Canadian government in the evening of the same day, ending the strike after one day.